Visakhapatnam-class destroyer

-The Visakhapatnam-class destroyers, also classified as the P-15 Bravo class, or simply P-15B, is a class of guided-missile destroyers currently being built for the Indian Navy (IN).
+The Visakhapatnam-class destroyers, also classified as the P-15 Bravo class, or simply P-15B, is a class of guided-missile destroyers currently being built for the Indian Navy.
 The Visakhapatnam class is an upgraded derivative of its predecessor, the Kolkata class, with improved features of stealth, automation and ordnance.

 Designed by the Warship Design Bureau (WDB), a total of four ships are being built by Mazagon Dock Limited (MDL), under the Make in India initiative.
 The first vessel of the class, INS Visakhapatnam was commissioned on 21 November 2021.
-The IN plans to have all four destroyers in active service by 2024.
+The final ship of the class, INS Surat, was commissioned on 15 January 2025.

 Design

 Development

-The destroyers were designed by the Warship Design Bureau (formerly the Directorate of Naval Design), a branch of the IN responsible for designing the service's warships, several among them including the Arihant-class submarines - India's first indigenously-designed nuclear-powered ballistic missile submarines, INS Vikrant - India's first indigenously-designed aircraft carrier, and the Kolkata-class destroyers.
+The destroyers were designed by the Warship Design Bureau, a branch of the Navy responsible for designing the service's warships, several among them including the Arihant-class submarines - India's first indigenously designed nuclear-powered ballistic missile submarines, INS Vikrant - India's first indigenously designed aircraft carrier, and the Kolkata-class destroyers.

-The goal of the project was to develop a line of destroyers that were comparable to the Kolkata-class destroyers, with only several, yet incremental alterations - in order to minimize its development time and associated costs.
+The destroyer was designed under the codename Project 15B.
+The project was initiated to develop a class of destroyers that are more advanced than the Kolkata-class destroyers (P-15A), but with only several, yet incremental alterations.
+This was done to minimize its development costs and time.

 The design plans of the four vessels were completed by the WDB in mid-2013.